-Gladiator Strength Barbell Pad
+6. Gladiator Strength Barbell Pad

 Another in the extra thick pads, the Gladiators Strength also has two straps for a secure fit on the barbell, which means that you don’t have to worry about the pad sliding out when you are doing hip thrusts.

 This hip thrust pad is also the thickest on our little list, with the non-slip, rubberized foam coming in at 1.3 inches in the thickness department.